 New petrol and diesel cars to be banned in 2030

-The Government has announced that its proposed ban on the sale of new petrol and diesel cars will be brought forward from 2035 to 2030 – a date that started as 2040 when plans first surfaced in 2017.
-The ban will see all new purely petrol and diesel-engined cars banned from sale, with plug-in hybrid sales allowed to continue until 2035.
+The UK government has confirmed that its ban on the sale of new petrol and diesel cars will come into effect in 2030 – a date that started as 2040 when plans first surfaced in 2017.
+The ban will see all new purely petrol and diesel-engined cars banned from sale.

-This most recent shift in the ban date comes over two years after the Government’s original announcement for a ban on new petrol and diesel cars by 2040 in 2017 – a proposal which did not include hybrids or plug-in hybrids.
+The ban is part of the Government’s wider 'Ten Point Plan' for a carbon-neutral UK by 2050.
+The shift in the ban date came over two years after the Government’s original announcement for a ban on new petrol and diesel cars by 2040 in 2017 – a proposal which did not include hybrids.

-It's important to note that the Government’s new plan is some way off becoming law – public consultation will take place and any resulting bill would need to pass successfully though Parliament.
-Other factors that could affect the deal’s successful implementation include future general elections and the added complexity of Brexit.
+Public consultation on the ban closed in March 2021 and any resulting bill will need to pass successfully though Parliament.
+Other factors that could affect the deal’s successful implementation include future general elections.